SkooveLearn PianoDownload on the App Store

 alto clef

-Alto clef is a lesser-known clef that we use in music theory and notation.
-Like its cousins the treble clef and bass clef, the alto clef helps us to orient ourselves on the staff.
-It is like a compass that we can use to maneuver the realms of pitch and communicate and remember musical ideas with ease.
+Alto clef is a less common clef that we use in music theory and notation.
+It is like a compass that we can use to maneuver pitch notation, communicate and remember musical ideas with ease.

 Start your musical journey